-A year before this demo, I was in California where I worked at Balisong, inc and trained some stuntmen for the group “Stunts Unlimited.”
-Bobby Bass was the main student from the group and taking private lessons from me and so he brought me along to watch Guro Dan Inosanto at his stunt test for the Bert Reynolds’ movie “Sharky’s Machine.”
+A few months before this demo, I was in California where I worked at Balisong, inc and trained some stuntmen for the group “Stunts Unlimited.”
+Stuntman and former special forces instructor Bobby Bass* was the main student from the group and taking private lessons from me and so he brought me along to watch Guro Dan Inosanto at his stunt test for the Bert Reynolds’ movie “Sharky’s Machine.”
 (I had a hand in making the balisong Guro Dan used to “cut off” the fingers of Reynold’s character in the movie while I was working at Balisong, inc.)

 Guro Dan and Jeff Imada did a short demo for Reynolds as his stunt test.
 When they were done, Reynolds asked if he could attack Dan randomly and see if Dan could defend himself.
 (Meanwhile I’m trying to hide my grin thinking Bert has no idea who he is talking to).
 Bert took a stick and came at Dan with what looked like sport fencing moves.
 Dan just backed up and countered with several strikes and cuts for every one of Bert’s.
 Dan was using a rattan stick and an aluminum training knife.